jdeacon27/composer-dates-quiz/README.md

 is displayed and you try to recall any births or deaths in that year.
 You don't actually write an answer you simply hit the Respond button and see if you were right.

+There is a third panel for editing the _Memorized_ flag and the familiar name (forename first name).
+The in-memory database can be written back to the CSV file.

 It is moderately object oriented.

 The CSV file has the hundred or so composers that I've heard of.
 I have a bigger file that I